 - Offers professional help to family of the insured

 - Return of premiums possible

 - Limited information online and requires contact with advisors

-Manulife is the household name of insurance in Canada.
+Manulife is a household name of the insurance industry in Canada.
 With the assets of $935 billion, Manulife is the biggest Canadian insurance corporation.
 Founded in 1887 focusing at first on life insurance, Manulife has branched out to other services such as group benefits, investment, and banking.

 With Manulife’s Lifecheque – 10-Year Renewable, you can renew the policy after 10 years.
 This insurance product will protect you against 24 critical illnesses.
 One of defining aspects of Lifecheque is that if you require long term care, you will receive an additional monthly payout for that

 - Benefits can be paid prior to the waiting period

 - Waiver of premium in the event of disability

 - Premiums might increase during the insured period

 Founded in 1923, Empire Life is a financial services company based in Ontario that offers a wide range of insurance and investment products, including life insurance, critical illness insurance, group benefits, etc.